USS Callister: Into Infinity: Production

 The episode is a sequel to the Black Mirror episode "USS Callister".
 Director Toby Haynes returned to direct the episode.
 Originally, Brooker and Haynes planned to develop the sequel to "USS Callister" as a series, which was about to enter development in 2023 when the plans were derailed by the 2023 SAG-AFTRA strike.
 The ideas for the series were then reworked into a single television film.

-While most of the returning cast from USS Callister was announced prior to the release of the episode, Brooker kept Jesse Plemons's return as a clone of Robert Daly a secret.
-Michaela Coel, another actor from USS Callister, had schedule conflicts and did not return for this episode.
-Her Callister character was reported as being killed during an earlier mission.
+While most of the returning cast from "USS Callister" was announced prior to the release of the episode, Brooker kept Jesse Plemons's return as a clone of Robert Daly a secret.
+Michaela Coel, another actor from "USS Callister", had schedule conflicts and did not return for this episode.
+Her character was reported as being killed during an earlier mission.

 Reception

 Reviews were mostly positive.
 Alec Bojalad of Den of Geek rated the episode 4.5 out of 5 stars.

 Episode rankings

-"USS Callister: Into Infinity" ranked below average on critics' lists of the 34 instalments of Black Mirror, from best to worst:
+"USS Callister: Into Infinity" ranked below average on critics' lists of the 34 installments of Black Mirror, from best to worst: